|Nutrition Facts (per serving)|

 Spread the potato chip crumbs out in a shallow dish or on a plate.
 Dip both sides of the halibut in the potato chip crumbs.

 Place the fillets in the prepared baking dish.
-Bake 18-22 minutes, until fish flakes easily with a fork.
+Bake 18 to 22 minutes, until fish flakes easily with a fork.

 Halibut, Atlantic and Pacific, Raw.
 United States Department of Agriculture.
 Food Data Central.